madprops/blog/docs/armtrak.md

 Players upgrade their health, speed, and lasers as they destroy other ships.

-The objectives of the game being a climb towards skull, taking down skulls, expression through image placement, and chat interactions.
+The objectives of the game being: a climb towards skull, taking down skulls, expression through image placement, and chat interactions.

 Another objective can be attempting to  destroy the 4 warps before they disappear.